echo178/Personal-Projects/README.md

 ## 🂡 Shan 9 Mee – Card Game Probability App

-A lightweight web app inspired by Shan Koe Mee (a simplified form of poker), designed to help players calculate their odds of winning based on current card combinations.
+A lightweight web app inspired by Shan Koe Mee (a simplified form of poker, a popular card game in my country), designed to help players calculate their odds of winning based on current card combinations.

 ### 🔧 Technologies Used
 - HTML, CSS